-Dry- Lacks natural oil, underactive sebaceous glands, flaky, tight and dull looking skin.
+Dry- Lacks natural oil, underactive sebaceous glands, flaky, tight, and dull-looking skin.

 Combination- Oils visible T-Zone (forehead, nose, chin) fairly normal/dry in other areas.

 Oily- Sebum in overdrive excessive amounts of oils present on the face.
-Appearing extremely greasy looking, shining and flushed.
+Appearing extremely greasy looking, shining, and flushed.

-The fact of the matter is that everything we know about skin types have been based on dead skin cells.
+The fact of the matter is that everything we know about skin types has been based on dead skin cells.
 Think about it for a minute: our skin consists of layers of dead skin cells according to scientific studies and research.
-Don’t be alarmed skin cells are renewed regularly under normal conditions the skin sheds dead skin every 28-30 days involuntarily without using exfoliates, scrubs or chemicals.
+Don’t be alarmed skin cells are renewed regularly under normal conditions the skin sheds dead skin every 28-30 days involuntarily without using exfoliates, scrubs, or chemicals.
 However, using product exfoliators can help expedite the process of cell renewal leaving the skin vibrant.
 Let’s peel back some layers to see what’s going on starting with the epidermis.
-The epidermis is the outermost layer of the skin consisting of 5 layers and is responsible for what we visually see everyday.
+The epidermis is the outermost layer of the skin consisting of 5 layers and is responsible for what we visually see every day.
 The main function of the epidermis is to make new cells, give skin its color, and protect the body.
 Before we tackle skin types first let's take a glance at the Stratum Corneum, consisting of mostly dead skin cells and is the layer of skin we deal with.
 Removing dead skin cells or exfoliating is imperative to accurately determine the true skin type and reviving the skin’s texture and tone.
 When dead skin cells are removed the skin appears livelier with a vibrant glow.
 With dead skin removed you can assess the skin more effectively to properly care for the skin and to get the best out of your skin regimen.
-Buildup of dead skin cells makes the skin dull looking, rough feeling, or even flaky and dry hindering the ability for the skin to fully benefit from active ingredients.
-Dead skin cells hinders the natural functions of the skin by blocking the pores.
+The buildup of dead skin cells makes the skin dull-looking, rough feeling, or even flaky and dry hindering the ability for the skin to fully benefit from active ingredients.
+Dead skin cells hinder the natural functions of the skin by blocking the pores.
 Clogging the pores will result in breakouts, blemishes, and blackheads and even strengthen the pores making them enlarged.
-Having a thorough skin care regimen formulated for your skin type and offers effective ingredients preventing irregularities, imbalances, or inhibitors from affecting the skin, face, and body.
+Having a thorough skincare regimen formulated for your skin type and offers effective ingredients preventing irregularities, imbalances, or inhibitors from affecting the skin, face, and body.